A CHEAP DAY OUT

 There is no market in Surrey Street on Sundays and limited stalls on Mondays.

-Facilities in the Clocktower are closed Sunday mornings.
+Facilities in the Clocktower are closed on Sundays.

 GETTING THERE